vishnu143-Ravan/Innovice-Generator-For-Company/replit.md

 ## UI Components
 - **PrimeNG**: DataTables with sorting, pagination, and filtering
 - **Bootstrap 5**: Layout, cards, badges, buttons, and utility classes

+## Multi-Language Support
+The application supports English and French languages with a language switcher in the header.

+### Translation Files
+- `client/src/assets/i18n/en.json` - English translations
+- `client/src/assets/i18n/fr.json` - French translations

+### Usage
+- Click EN or FR buttons in the top-right corner to switch languages
+- Language preference is saved in browser localStorage